joseph-iadarola/CS230/README.md

 # I took what I was given and made the most of it when creating the design documentation but in the future, I would ask more questions about the project because I work well when all my questions have been answered or at least asked in the case that a decision is left to me.

+# CS 305

+# Artemis Financial is an international banking company that needed to implement a way to securly communicate using an encryption algorithm cipher.

+# I think I was able to find the vulnerabilities that were critical to understand when giving a recommendation.
+It is important to code securly because the company will lose money if there is information leackage.
+The software security adds peace of mind value and accountablility.

+# I worked through the vulnerabllity assessment step by step so that I did not miss anything.
+This also made it take longer which was challenging.

+# I went to a publilc forum to find how to begin and went from there.
+I will need to remember to account for the need for security when planning my code in the future.

+# I tested the code to make sure it was finctional and secure.
+I continued to test after refactoring the code.

+# I think the dependency check report is a tool I will be using in the future.
+# I think I will show them the refactored code that adds layers of security.